brightears/syb-volume-scheduler/PROJECT_STATUS.md

 # SYB Volume Scheduler - Project Status & Continuation Guide

 ## Project Overview
-A web-based volume scheduler for Soundtrack Your Brand (SYB) that automatically adjusts music volume levels based on time-based rules.
-Built for hotels to manage their sound zones with different volume levels throughout the day.
+A multi-tenant SaaS platform for Soundtrack Your Brand (SYB) clients that automatically adjusts music volume levels based on time-based rules.
+Built as a commercial service where hotels and businesses can manage their sound zones with automated volume scheduling.

-## Current Status (Last Updated: 2025-06-16)
+## Current Status (Last Updated: 2025-06-30)
-✅ **DEPLOYED & WORKING**: Web interface is live on Render with PostgreSQL database ⏳ **PENDING**: Background scheduler service to execute volume changes
+✅ **FULLY DEPLOYED**: Complete multi-tenant SaaS platform with authentication ✅ **BACKGROUND SCHEDULER**: Running and executing volume changes ✅ **MULTI-TENANT**: Admin and client portals with role-based access

 ## Architecture
 ```